nitrictech/docs/docs/guides/secure-api-auth0.md

 });
 ```

-To secure our api we will need to import the `jwt` function from the nitric sdk and configure our API gateway with the values we got from Auth0 in the above steps.
+To secure our api we will need to import the `jwt` function from the nitric SDK and configure our API gateway with the values we got from Auth0 in the above steps.

 ```typescript
 import { api, jwt } from '@nitric/sdk';